kibuchijw/alx-system_engineering-devops/0x06-regular_expressions/README.md

 * A regular expression that matches cases as specified
 ### 5. Not quite HBTN yet
 * A regular expressions that matches exactly a string starting with `h` and ends with `n` and can have any single character in between.
+### 6. Call me maybe
+* A regular expression that matched a 10 digit phone number